ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>The bucket for events.
 The destination and the bucket must be in the same region of the project.
 This value is required.
 </dd>
 <dt>`-d`, `--destination`</dt>
 <dd>The name of the application to receive events; for example, `myapp`.
-If needed, use the `path` option to further qualify the destination.
+If needed, use the `--path` option to further qualify the destination.
 This value is required.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the {{site.data.keyword.cos_full_notm}} event subscription.
 Use a name that is unique within the project.
 <ul>
-	<li>The name must begin with a lowercase letter.</li>
-	<li>The name must end with a lowercase alphanumeric character.</li>
+	<li>The name must begin and end with a lowercase alphanumeric character.</li>
-	<li>The name must be 35 characters or fewer and can contain letters, numbers, periods (.), and hyphens (-).</li>
+	<li>The name must be 253 characters or fewer and can contain lowercase letters, numbers, periods (.), and hyphens (-).</li>
 </ul>
 This value is required. </dd>
 <dt>`-e`, `--event-type`</dt>
 <dd>The event types to watch.
-Valid options are `delete`, `write`, and `all`.
+Valid values are `delete`, `write`, and `all`.
 This value is optional.
 The default value is <code>all</code>.
 </dd>
 <dt>`-f`, `--force`</dt>
 <dd>Force to create an {{site.data.keyword.cos_full_notm}} event subscription.
 This option skips the validation of users' specified destination.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-nw`, `--no-wait`</dt>
 <dd>Create the {{site.data.keyword.cos_full_notm}} event subscription and do not wait for the subscription to be ready.
-If you specify the `no-wait` option, the subscription create begins and does not wait.
+If you specify the `--no-wait` option, the subscription create begins and does not wait.
 Use the `subscription cos get` command to check the subscription status.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`--path`</dt>
 <dd>The path within the `destination` application where events are forwarded; for example, `/events`.
 The default path is the root URL of the `destination` application.
 This value is optional.
 The default value is <code>/</code>.</dd>